lab1092/blender-manual_ja/manual/motion_tracking/index.rst

 Introduction
 ============

+Blender's motion tracker supports a couple of very powerful tools for 2D tracking and 3D motion tracking, including camera tracking and object tracking, as well as some special features like the plane track for compositing.
+Tracks can also be used to move and deform masks for rotoscoping in the Mask Editor, which is available as a special mode in the Movie Clip Editor.

-Motion tracking is a new technique available in Blender.
-It is still under development, and currently supports basic operations for 2D motion tracking, 3D motion tracking, and camera solution.
-It's already ready to be used in production, as validated by "Tears of Steel."
+It's ready to be used in production, as validated for example by the open movie `"Tears of Steel" <http://tearsofsteel.org>`__ by the Blender Foundation.
+Since then it has been improved a lot and the tracker is now fast, accurate and versatile.

 Getting started
 ===============

-Motion tracking is available in current SVN Trunk and is included with Blender 2.61 release.
-It's enabled by default for all platforms and can be used "out-of-box".

 Here's brief descriptions of motion tracking tools currently available in Blender